Vershina, Bokhansky District: Ethnicity

+Distribution of the population by ethnicity according to the 2021 census:

 Language

 The local languages spoken by the population are Russian, Polish, and Buryat.
 The local Polish dialect is characterized by influences from Russian and archaic elements, surviving from the dialect spoken by the original settlers.
 It differs from the language spoken in Poland, however both forms are still mutualaly intelligible.
 In the village operates a school teaching in Polish language.
 Historically, Polish language was written down with Cyrillic alphabet locally, as opposed to the Latin script used in Poland, however, in modern day, the latter is used instead.